Chris Hughes was elected to Knight Foundation’s board of trustees in 2011.

 As editor-in-chief and publisher of The New Republic, Hughes is transitioning a nearly 100-year-old media company to the digital age, while maintaining its focus on quality journalism about politics and culture.

-Hughes began his career in 2004, when he co-founded Facebook with his Harvard roommates, serving first as the site’s spokesperson, then as a leader of its product and user experience team.
-In 2007, he became Director of Online Organizing for Barack Obama’s presidential campaign, where his success in generating grassroots support revolutionized the use of the Web as a political tool.
+Hughes began his career in 2004, when he co-founded Facebook with his Harvard University roommates, serving first as the site’s spokesman, then as a leader of its product and user experience team.
+In 2007, he became director of online organizing for Barack Obama’s first presidential campaign, where his success in generating grassroots support revolutionized the use of the Web as a political tool.
 Hughes helped Obama raise more than $500 million online.

 Hughes is also an independent investor in technology and media companies.
 He is a board member of GiveDirectly and has been named a Young Global Leader for the World Economic Forum and one of Forbes’ 30 under 30 in the media category.

 Hughes graduated magna cum laude from Harvard University with a bachelor’s degree in history and literature.